deep roots in East Texas,

 The outcome was reminiscent of a dime western novel.
 Hardin

 spurred his horse and encouraged him to jump over the fence.
 Just

 as he cleared the fence, Deputy Smith fired two blasts from a shotgun.

 but pieces of buckshot hit his horse in the neck, inflicting no serious

-“Down the road, the racer sped like a black shadow out of hades, and was
+“Down the road, the racer sped like a black shadow out of hades, and

-seen of John
+speak.
+The last seen of John

 Wesley Hardin, he was waving his hand back to those behind him

 in a most friendly manner.
 No attempt was made to follow him,” wrote

-brief visit to Hemphill was
+brief visit to Hemphill

-was the first man shot in Hemphill
+legacy.
+He was the first man shot in Hemphill

 and, considering Hardin’s